 High net worth couples who wish to divorce may need a lot of help.
 It’s common to involve additional parties such as financial planners or certified public accountants to help disseminate all property.
 Some high-income divorces even need extra investigations to ensure that all assets are identified and divided.
 Regardless of the situation, it’s important that you contact an experienced divorce attorney before moving further.

-Lawyer for High Net Worth Divorce in Seattle, WA
+Washington High Net Worth Divorce Lawyer in Seattle

 Divorce proceedings are always stressful for everyone involved.
 However, if you or your partner have a high net worth, it can be a nightmare.
 It’s important that you have a plan to tackle any potential issues in your divorce.
 Don’t go into this battle alone.
 Call Law Offices of Shana E. Thompson.